fernando-silvabr66/hello-rails-react/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Hello World rails/react one app<a name="about-project"></a>
+# 📖 [Hello-Rails-React] <a name="about-project"></a>

-** Hello World webpack is an app created with react as front end and rails as backend in one app that will print random greeting messages
+**[Hello-Rails-React]** is a webpack app created with react as front end and rails as backend in one app that will print random greeting messages

 ## 🛠 Built With <a name="built-with"></a>

+- Ruby
+- Rails
+- Gem
+- postgresql

 ### Tech Stack <a name="tech-stack"></a>

+> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>
   <summary>Client</summary>